Financing of training

 Via Education Executive Agency (DUO)

 You can apply for student finance if you are going to do a recognised full-time or work-study degree programme at a university of applied sciences (hbo) or university lasting at least one year or longer, or a pre-vocational learning pathway programme (bol-opleiding) at senior secondary vocational education (mbo) level.
 You must be a Dutch national or have the same rights, depending on your residence permit or your nationality.
-Since the introduction of the student loan system in 2015, student finance consists of a loan, a student travel product, a supplementary grant and a tuition fee loan.
+From september 2023 on the student finance consists of a basic grant, a student travel product, a supplementary grant, a loan and a tuition fee loan.
 The right to a supplementary grant is dependent on your parents’ income.
-Only the student travel product and the supplementary grant are non-repayable, if you obtain your degree within 10 years.
+The basic grant, student travel product and supplementary grant are non-repayable, if you obtain your degree within 10 years.

 Lifelong learning credit